 Monitor Performance Regularly

-Google allows you to upload a page feed—a list of URLs that you want Google to consider for DSA targeting.
-This gives you a way to steer the automation process while still leveraging its benefits.
+Google allows advertisers to upload page feeds, a list of URLs prioritized for DSA targeting.
+This gives you guidance over automation, ensuring high-value pages are promoted while still leveraging Google’s dynamic ad generation.

 Combining DSAs with Keyword Campaigns

-If used correctly, DSAs can act as a discovery tool.
-You can identify new search terms that convert well and later add them to your manual keyword campaigns for full control.
+DSAs also act as a discovery tool.
+By reviewing which search terms convert well, advertisers can identify high-performing keywords and add them to manual campaigns for full control.
+This combination maximizes reach while maintaining strategic oversight.

 Reporting and Optimization